-What is a Plugged or Blocked Milk Duct, and how does it feel?
+What is a Clogged or Plugged Milk Duct, and how does it feel?

 Contributing factors may include: